Stargazing in South Dakota: Experience the Midwest's Most Dramatic Dark Skies

 Buffalo Gap National Grasslands

-708 Main Street, Wall (Visitor Center)
+708 Main St., Wall (Visitor Center)

-The second-largest national grassland in the nation has enough open camping area for the stargazer searching for that perfect spot.
+The second-largest national grassland in the nation has enough open camping areas for the stargazer searching for that perfect spot.
 There is one small developed recreation area, but most prefer to wander and find their own campsite.

 Fee: None